Idaho Power

 Idaho Power Company (IPC) is a regulated electrical power utility.
 Its business involves the purchase, sale, generation, transmission and distribution of electricity in eastern Oregon and southern Idaho.
 It is a subsidiary of IDACORP, Inc. The company's 24000 sqmi service area generally follows the area around the Snake River and its tributaries.

 Idaho Power owns and operates 17 hydroelectric dams and three natural gas power plants.
-IPC also owns shares of two coal-fired power plants.
+IPC also owns shares of one coal-fired power plants.

-In 2007, electricity sold by IPC was 33% hydroelectric, 39% thermal, and 28% purchased from other generation companies.
+In 2023, electricity sold by IPC was 36.8% hydroelectric, 15.4% natural gas, 13.0% coal, 9.8% wind, 5.4% solar, and, 2.3% geothermal, biomass & other, and 17.3% purchased from other generation companies.

 History

 Idaho Power Company originally filed for incorporation in Maine on May 6, 1915.
 It was reincorporated in Idaho as a subsidiary of IDACORP, Inc on October 1, 1998.

 This was followed by the purchase of the assets of five small southern Idaho power companies: Idaho-Oregon Light & Power; Great Shoshone and Twin Falls Water Power; Idaho Railway, Light & Power; Idaho Power & Light; and Southern Idaho Water Power Company.

 In 2018 Idaho Power sponsored the annual "Drive Electric Week" car show event at the state capitol.
 At the show people can learn about electric vehicles.
 Interest in electric vehicles has increased because of changing gas prices, improvements in battery technology, concerns for the environment and federal tax incentives for buying electric vehicles.
 To respond to customer interest, Idaho Power added tools to its website to guide customers investigating purchasing an electric vehicle.

 In 2019, Idaho Power set a goal to provide 100-percent clean energy by 2045.
 In addition to its hydropower facilities, which typically meet almost half its customers’ energy demands, Idaho Power plans additional investments in wind, solar and other clean sources.
 Clean energy resources are becoming more affordable, which could help Idaho Power accomplish its goal while keeping prices fair.
 Grid upgrades and battery-storage technology should help maintain Idaho Power's impressive reliability while moving the company closer to its goal.
 Continued energy efficiency efforts will help.
 Clean energy initiatives are not new to Idaho Power.
 In 2009, the company adopted a resolution to reduce carbon emissions.
-Since then, it has made sustainable, measurable advances toward a clean-energy future, all while providing reliable power at affordable prices.
 Idaho Power has reduced its carbon emissions intensity — measured in pounds of carbon dioxide (CO_{2}) per megawatt-hour — by almost 50 percent since 2005.
 The company has entered agreements to end participation in two coal plants and is exploring exiting a third — and final — coal plant.